 Cut into squares and serve warm or cold.
 Enjoy!

 Storage: Kugel may be stored covered in the refrigerator for two to three days.
-To reheat simply add some water to rehydrate and cook in microwave for approximately 1 minute or until warm.
+To reheat, simply add some water to rehydrate and cook in the microwave for approximately 1 minute or until warm.

 Kugel can also be premade and stored in the freezer.
 For freezer storage, make sure to wrap securely in foil.
-Can be kept frozen for about 2-3 months.
+It can be kept frozen for about 2 to 3 months.